WaylonWalker/find-kedro/docs/examples/iris.md

 ## implement find-kedro compatible pipelines

 `find-kedro` works by pattern matching variables that are either an iterable of nodes, a node, or a pipeline.
-By default the pattern is set to any variable with `pipeline` or `node` in the name.
-In order to utilize the existing codebase we will simply append the following to the end of `src/find_kedro_iris/pipelines/data_science/pipeline.py`.
+By default, the pattern is set to any variable with `pipeline` or `node` in the name.
+In order to utilize the existing codebase, we will simply append the following to the end of `src/find_kedro_iris/pipelines/data_science/pipeline.py`.